Sebastijo/Inpainting-de-Imagenes-usando-Ecuaciones-en-Derivadas-Parciales/README.md

 4. L. Vese and S. Osher, “Modeling Textures with Total Variation Minimization and Oscillating Patterns in Image Processing,”, vol. 02-19, UCLA CAM Rep., May 2002.
 5. A. A. Efros and W. T. Freeman, "Image Quilting for Texture Synthesis and Transfer," in *Comput.
 Graph.
 (SIGGRAPH 2001)*, Aug.
 2001, pp. 341–346.
 6. M. Bertalmio, L. Vese, G. Sapiro, and S. Osher, *Simultaneous Structure and Texture Image Inpainting*, IEEE Trans.
 Image Process., vol. 12, no. 8, pp. 882–889, Aug.
 2003.
+7. A. A. Efros and T. K. Leung, *Texture Synthesis by Non-parametric Sampling*, in Proc.
+IEEE Int.
+Conf.
+Computer Vision, Corfu, Greece, Sept.
+1999, pp. 1033–1038.
+8. S. Osher, A. Sole and L. Vese, "Image decomposition, image restoration, and texture modeling using total variation minimization and the H^-1 norm," Proceedings 2003 International Conference on Image Processing (Cat.
+No.03CH37429), 2003.